Clinical Decision Support Systems Explained

 Why Clinical Decision Support Matters

-Diagnostic accuracy is influenced not only by knowledge, but by how effectively information is organized and interpreted.
-A physician may recognize individual findings, yet miss how they connect across systems.
+Health information review is influenced not only by knowledge, but by how effectively information is organized and interpreted.
+A user may recognize individual findings, yet miss how they connect across systems.
 CDSS tools help address this by presenting a unified view of the clinical picture.

 Limitations of Traditional CDSS